ssiannas/DB-Publishing-House/README.md

 5. Make sure the hostname in _\_main.py_ is correct.
 If are not sure set it to '127.0.0.1'

-5. Run run.bat
+6. Run run.bat

-6. If that doesn't work, run \_main.py from an IDE and you can run db_console by double-clicking
+7. If that doesn't work, run \_main.py from an IDE and you can run db_console by double-clicking

+8. Go to localhost:6969 in your browser